contao/docs/docs/dev/framework/csp.md

 ```

 The following describes the most important methods of the `CspHandler`.
 In many cases you will want to make these
-adjustments directly from your templates thought, rather than from within your controller for example.
+adjustments directly from your templates though, rather than from within your controller for example.
 For this reason
 there are also template helper methods that you can use.